Why Choose Industrial Technology and Management?

 Admission into the ITM degree program will require at least 48 transferable credits or an Associate Degree.
 In certain circumstances, individuals may be admitted into the program without prior earned credit at the discretion of the Dean.
 In addition, students may be enrolled concurrently at FSU and one of the community college partners associated with the program.
 A 2.5 overall GPA is required for admission.
 All official college transcripts must be submitted at time of application for admission.
 Students should refer to www.ferris.edu and choose "Transfer Student" from the "Quick Links" pull-down menu to review Ferris' policy regarding admission criteria for transfer students.
 All courses transferred into Ferris must be "C" or higher including courses used in the ITM required core and recommended electives.

 Industrial Technology and Management

 fax: (616) 451-4740

 The Industrial Technology and Management program at Ferris leads to a bachelor of applied science degree.
-To graduate, students must have a 2.0 CUMULATIVE GPA in all FSU courses, a 2.50 GPA in the Math courses, and a 2.75 in the Concentration and Core.
+To graduate, students must have a 2.0 CUMULATIVE GPA in all FSU courses, and a 2.75 in the Concentration and Core.
 At least 30 FSU semester hours must be competed to fulfill FSU residency requirements.
 Students must meet the University General Education requirements.
 There must be a minimum of 40 total credit hours completed at the 300 or 400 levels.
-A total of 127 credit hours must be completed for graduation.
+A total of 125 credit hours must be completed for graduation.